grantmatheny/ansible-mockup/roles/win-bitlocker-on/README.md

 win-bitlocker
 =========

-Uses powershell resume-bitlocker and suspend-bitlocker to manipulate bitlocker state for all drives
+Uses powershell resume-bitlocker and suspend-bitlocker to manipulate bitlocker state for all drives.
+Thanks to reddit user https://www.reddit.com/user/zoredache/ for helping consolidate my on and off roles

 Requirements
 ------------